TuckerDane/2016_OSU_ComputerScience_II_Final_Project/README.md

 # 2016 Oregon State University Computer Science II FinalProject
 The Final Project for my Computer Science II course taken at Oregon State University

 This Program is a text-based game using Object Oriented Programming design principles in C++.
 It includes a Reflection Document / Project Summary detailing: design description, changes to the original design, and the test plan.
-Functionally, the user controlls a character that moves around inside of a 2D text-based set of rooms.
+Functionally, the user controls a character that moves around inside of a 2D text-based set of rooms.
 These rooms are linked together by doors that point to other rooms.
 The user can pick up or drop objects into or from a limited inventory bag.
-The user can also affect his or her surrondings by flipping switches inside certain rooms.
+The user can also affect his or her surroundings by flipping switches inside of certain rooms.

 Inside you will find:
   1. Header Files